How Do You Simplify Complex Processes and Procedures?

 1. Your Procedures Are Too Long

 This is possibly the most common kind of complexity.
-If your procedures are 30 pages in length, they’re your procedures are too long.
+If your procedures are 30 pages in length, then your procedures are too long.
 It is very difficult to follow a 30-page procedure (try it).
 The fewer the pages, the better.
 This forces you to simplify complex processes — to make them more concise.

 If you have a 30-page procedure, try breaking it into three 10-page procedures.
 See if you can simplify each ten-page procedure — maybe eliminate or repurpose the information into work instructions, training material, or pictures.
 Pictures are a great substitute for excess verbiage and should reduce your document size.